mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 173 - Broken Windows/readme.md

 ![Code Smell 173 - Broken Windows](Code%20Smell%20173%20-%20Broken%20Windows.jpg)

-*Always leave the campground cleaner than you found it.”
+*Always leave the campground cleaner than you found it.
 If you find a mess on the ground, you clean it up regardless of who might have made it.*

 > TL;DR: Follow Uncle Bob's boy scout rule.